 These geography blogs include everything from maps to high-tech geography to geography in pop culture.

 - The Geo Factor.
 Learn about maps of all kinds, including computer-animated, 3D, satellite images, and much more.

 - Earth Sciences and Maps.
-The UC Berkeley Library offers a blog full of maps, especially with a focus on the American west.
+The UC Berkeley Library in Berkeley, California offers a blog full of maps, especially with a focus on the American west.

 - Cultural Geography Blog.
 Geography and popular culture meet on this blog.

 - Free Geography Tools.
 From web geocoders to imbedded images to web tools, this blog provides great tools for the geographer–professional or amateur.